Personal Injury Lawyer

 Negligence tort is almost just as simple.
 This happens when someone is simply negligent, or careless, and this negligence leads to harm or injury on another party.
 These types of torts occur most in motor vehicle accidents.
 When an individual goes through a red light and crashes into someone’s car this is negligence.

 Strict liability tort is based on contractual obligations not met.
 This occurs when merchandise is faulty and causes injury or harm.
 Carelessness may not be apparent until an injury is caused.

 When you or someone you know suffers from someone else’s negligence, ask yourself was that negligence dangerous?
 Did this negligence cause you harm?
 If your answer is yes, you should speak with a personal injury attorney after seeking medical attention.
 Suffering any sort of injury can be a pain to anyone, especially when you suffer an injury based on the carelessness of someone else.
 Should you or someone you know be a victim of a personal injury due to any tort listed above, or even if you are not sure, contact a personal injury attorney to get a better understanding of your options.

 We all have duties to adhere to and once we fail to adhere to those duties, we are held responsible.
 When there is an injury involved, based on the details you may qualify for compensation for any damages caused to you and your loved one.
-These cases usually have a statute of limitations of two years, so speak with a skilled personal injury lawyer in Dekalb County, GA as soon as you can.
+These cases usually have a statute of limitations of two years, so speak with a skilled personal injury lawyer in Atlanta, GA as soon as you can.